 Patient-Reported Outcome Measures

-Quality of healthcare is increasingly measured from the perspective of the patient using Patient-Reported Outcome Measures (PROMs).
+Quality of healthcare is increasingly measured from the perspective of the patient using patient-reported outcome measures (PROMs).
 PROMs are standardized indexes, scales or questionnaires that aim to measure one or more aspects of health.
-Instead of measuring processes (did the doctor prescribe the right type of medication? did he/she ask the appropriate questions?)
-PROMs measure what outcomes that are important to the patient.
-How long did the treatment take?
-How much did the patients gain in life quality?
-Did the treatment affect their well-being in other ways?
+Instead of measuring biomedical or process markers, PROMs measure those outcomes of care that are important to the patient and are a critical component of value-based healthcare.

-TiH combines clinical outcome measures with validated and established PROMs to provide a holistic view on the quality of healthcare.
-The online monitoring software systems of TiH invite patients to fill in the questionnaires at set times.
-These data can be used to monitor changes over time and healthcare providers can use the data in preparation of a consultation.
+Our registry systems combine clinical outcome measures with generic or disease-specific PROMs to provide a holistic view on the quality of healthcare.
+Patients can be invited to fill in the questionnaires at set times.
+PROMs are instantaneously scored and results are graphically and intuitively displayed over time in the dashboard.
+These data can be used to monitor changes as a result of treatment and healthcare providers can use the data in preparation of a consultation.

 TiH systems offer extensive adminstration and feedback options for various established PROMs.
 Our team additionally has much experience in the scientific validation of existing PROMs for new populations and the development and evaluation of new PROMs for specific outcomes or populations.